List of Oklahoma State Cowboys head football coaches

-The Oklahoma State Cowboys football program is a college football team that represents Oklahoma State University–Stillwater as part of the Big 12 Conference in the National Collegiate Athletic Association.
-The team has had 22 head coaches since organized football began in 1901 with the nickname Aggies.
-The team played without a head coach until 1906.
+The Oklahoma State Cowboys football program is a college football team that represents Oklahoma State University–Stillwater.
+The team has had 23 head coaches since organized football began in 1901 with the nickname Aggies.
+The team played without a head coach until 1905.
 The university, then known as Oklahoma Agricultural and Mechanical College, was renamed Oklahoma State University in 1957 and its nickname was changed to Cowboys.
-Oklahoma State was an original member of the Southwest Conference, joining in 1915.
-They later joined the Missouri Valley Conference in 1925 and the Big Eight Conference in 1960.
-The Cowboys became a charter member of the Big 12 in 1996.
-The Cowboys have played in more than 1,000 games during their 108 seasons.
+The Cowboys have played in more than 1,000 games during their 122 seasons.
 In those seasons, eight coaches have led the Cowboys to postseason bowl games: Jim Lookabaugh, Cliff Speegle, Jim Stanley, Jimmy Johnson, Pat Jones, Bob Simmons, Les Miles and Mike Gundy.
 Six coaches have won conference championships with the Cowboys: John Maulbetsch, Lynn Waldorf, Lookabaugh, Jennings B. Whitworth, Stanley, and Gundy.
+Lookabaugh also won a national championship with the Cowboys.

-Gundy is the all-time leader in games coached (138), wins (94) and years coached (14), while Waldorf is the all-time leader in winning percentage (.735).
+Gundy is the all-time leader in games coached (260), wins (170) and years coached (21), while Waldorf is the all-time leader in winning percentage (.735).
 Theodore Cox finished his career with a .250 winning percentage, the worst in team history.
-Of the 22 Cowboy coaches, Waldorf and Johnson have been inducted in the College Football Hall of Fame.
+Of the 23 Cowboy coaches, Maulbetsch, Waldorf, Exendine, and Johnson have been inducted in the College Football Hall of Fame.
 Three coaches are also graduates of the university: Lookabaugh, Floyd Gass, and Gundy.
-The first coach was F. A. McCoy, who serviced only one season, in 1905.
-The current coach, Mike Gundy, was hired in January 2005.
+The first coach was F. A. McCoy, who coached only one season, in 1905.
+Offensive coordinator Doug Meacham will server as interim head coach for the remainder of season following Gundy's firing on September 23, 2025.